World Population Day: July 11, 2026

 World Population Day has been observed on July 11 every year since 1990.

-The World Population Clock provides an estimate of the global population at a given moment as well as an indication of how fast it is growing.
+Our World Population Clock provides a real-time estimate of the global population as well as an indication of how fast it is growing.

-The U.S. Census Bureau estimates the number of people in the world population by combining past population growth statistics with data for individual countries and areas from the International Database (IDB).
+The Census Bureau estimates the number of people in the world by combining past population growth statistics with data for individual countries and areas from its International Database (IDB).

-The Census Bureau developed these estimates by analyzing available population, fertility, mortality and migration data.
+The Census Bureau develops these estimates by analyzing available population, fertility, mortality and migration data.
 For most countries, adjustments to the data are necessary to correct for errors.
-Some available data for estimates may be several years old, so the population data used for our World Population Clock are projections from those earlier estimates.
+Some available data may be several years old, so the population data used for our World Population Clock are projections from those earlier estimates.
 As new data become available, estimates and projections may change.

 Observed on July 11 every year since 1990.

-The Census Bureau‘s International Database was developed to provide accurate and timely demographic measures of populations around the world.
-The IDB provides estimates and projections for 227 countries and areas with populations of 5,000 or more and are recognized by the U.S. Department of State.
+The Census Bureau‘s International Database provides accurate and timely demographic measures of populations around the world.
+The IDB provides estimates and projections for 227 countries and areas with populations of 5,000 or more that are recognized by the U.S. Department of State.

-USA Trade® Online is a tool that provides access to current and cumulative U.S. export and import data.
-Use USA Trade® Online to identify new markets, evaluate existing markets and perform other market research tasks.
+The new USA Trade® Online provides access to current and cumulative U.S. export and import data.
+Use USA Trade® Online to identify new markets, evaluate existing markets and conduct other market research.

 Visit the IDB Interactive Tool Help Page for more information.